KrishnaYadati/IIT-H-FWC-Project/5G-NR-LDPC-Encoder/codes/README.md

 ## Description :
-"ldpcbasegrapgen.c" generates all the base graphs which are given in Base Graphs folder
+"ldpcbasegraphgen.c" generates all the base graphs which are given in Base Graphs folder

 "codewordgen.c" generates Encoded message (Codeword)